Immigration Mental Health Evaluations

 Evaluation Types

-For individuals who have experienced abuse by a U.S. citizen or lawful permanent resident family member.
-The evaluation sensitively documents the emotional and psychological impact of that experience.
+For individuals who have experienced abuse by a U.S. citizen or lawful permanent resident.
+This immigration mental health evaluation documents the emotional and psychological effects of abuse, including trauma responses, patterns of control, and impact on daily functioning.
+The report provides a clear and clinically supported narrative to strengthen VAWA petitions.

-For individuals who have been victims of certain crimes and have assisted law enforcement.
-This evaluation highlights the emotional impact of those experiences, including trauma, anxiety, or depression.
+For individuals who have been victims of qualifying crimes and have assisted law enforcement.
+This mental health evaluation assesses the psychological impact of the crime, including trauma, anxiety, depression, and functional impairment.
+The report helps document the extent of harm and supports the U visa application process.

 For individuals who have experienced human trafficking.
-The focus is on understanding and documenting the psychological effects, including trauma, fear, and long-term impact.
+This immigration mental health evaluation focuses on the psychological effects of trafficking, including trauma, fear, coercion, and long-term emotional impact.
+The report provides a comprehensive clinical perspective to support the application.

-Used when a qualifying family member may face hardship due to separation.
-This evaluation helps illustrate the emotional, psychological, and practical impact of that hardship.
+Used when a qualifying family member would experience significant hardship due to separation.
+This hardship evaluation focuses on the emotional, psychological, and functional impact on the qualifying relative.
+The report provides a structured clinical analysis to support immigration waiver applications.

-Supports individuals in removal proceedings by documenting the emotional and family impact of deportation, providing a clear clinical picture for the court.
+For individuals in removal proceedings seeking to remain in the United States.
+This immigration mental health evaluation documents the emotional and family impact of potential deportation, particularly on qualifying relatives.
+The report supports claims of hardship and provides a clear clinical perspective for the court.

-If you are unsure, guidance can be provided in collaboration with your attorney.
-Each evaluation is individualized and tailored to your situation.
+If you are unsure which immigration evaluation applies to your case, guidance can be provided in coordination with your attorney.
+Each evaluation is tailored to your specific situation to ensure the report is clinically appropriate, thorough, and aligned with your legal needs.

 01